stack-of-tasks/pinocchio/README.md

 ## Documentation

 The online **Pinocchio** documentation of the last release is available [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/).
-A cheat sheet pdf with the main functions and algorithms can be found [here](./doc/pinocchio_cheat_sheet.pdf).
+A cheat sheet pdf with the main functions and algorithms can be found [here](https://github.com/stack-of-tasks/pinocchio/blob/master/doc/pinocchio_cheat_sheet.pdf).

 ## Examples

-We provide some basic examples on how to use **Pinocchio** in Python in the [examples](./examples) directory.
+We provide some basic examples on how to use **Pinocchio** in Python in the [examples](https://github.com/stack-of-tasks/pinocchio/tree/master/examples) directory.
 Additional examples introducing **Pinocchio** are also available in the [documentation](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/md_doc_d-practical-exercises_intro.html).

 ## Tutorials

 **Pinocchio** comes with a large bunch of tutorials aiming at introducing the basic tools for robot control.
 Tutorial and training documents are listed [here](https://gepettoweb.laas.fr/doc/stack-of-tasks/pinocchio/master/doxygen-html/index.html#OverviewConclu).
-You can also consider the [set of tutorials](https://github.com/ymontmarin/_tps_robotique) developped by [Nicolas Mansard](https://gepettoweb.laas.fr/index.php/Members/NicolasMansard) and [Yann de Mont-Marin](https://github.com/ymontmarin).
+You can also consider the interactive jupyter notebook [set of tutorials](https://github.com/ymontmarin/_tps_robotique) developped by [Nicolas Mansard](https://gepettoweb.laas.fr/index.php/Members/NicolasMansard) and [Yann de Mont-Marin](https://github.com/ymontmarin).

 ## Pinocchio continuous integrations